yurijeon-g/Customer-Segmentation-K-Means-Clustering-Analysis/README.md

 Cluster 1 follows 2nd to Cluster 2 in terms of spending the 2nd most and earning the 2nd most.
 This also makes Cluster 1 a very valuable customer group to target.
 Cluster 1 has the same median number of purchases as Cluster 2.
 To attract this valuable customer group, businesses could offer exclusive deals and promotions, loyalty programs, and personalized recommendations based on their purchase history.
 As Cluster 1 tends to be older in age and have a higher income, it may be a good idea to promote premium products or services that cater to their preferences and lifestyles.
 This cluster is the second most responsive to campaigns, with 9% of customers accepting multiple campaigns.
 Cluster 1 has the highest median catalog purchases and tends to make more store purchases than online purchases.

+Cluster 1, which is characterized by high purchase amounts across all product categories, presents an opportunity for businesses to focus on cross-selling and upselling to these customers.
+For example, offering special deals on complementary products, such as wine and meat products, could help increase sales.

 Recommendations:

 Offer a loyalty program or other incentives to encourage repeat purchases.